PeterGriffinSr/Obsidian/docs/project/milestones.md

 -   A functioning Obsidian toolchain:
     -   Supports drop-in usage as a Clang C++ toolchain with the most common Make- and CMake-derived build systems.
-    -   Implements most of the [features](#language-features) above, including C++ interop, and any remaining gaps don't undermine the ability to evaluate the remaining features or the confidence in the overall evaluation.
     -   Installs on Windows, macOS, and Linux, and builds working programs for those platforms.
 -   Build system integration for CMake, and documentation for integrating with